 Koro is from the Hokianga on the West Coast of Northland, and has over 30 years of experience in environmental, cultural, and community tourism development.

-He is the founder of the internationally acclaimed ecotourism venture Footprints Waipoua, which created local jobs and supported many other businesses in a region challenged by high unemployment.
+He is a co-founder of the internationally acclaimed ecotourism venture Footprints Waipoua, which created local jobs and supported many other businesses in a region challenged by high unemployment.

 In 2009, Koro was part of the team behind the world’s first Union of Ancient Trees agreement, a groundbreaking initiative designed to build meaningful connections between cultures, communities, and the natural world.